sayeeda-class/Test/README.md

 # Test
-To my trainees how to create Repository in GitHub
+To show my trainees how to create a repository on GitHub
+Author: Sayeeda